floragunncom/search-guard-docs/_content/_docs_signals/security_permissions.md

 Permissions for the Watch API are assigned to roles in the `tenant_permissions` section of the role definition.

-If you do not use the Search Guard multi tenancy feature, permissions are assigned to the default SGS\_GLOBAL\_TENANT.
+If you do not use the Search Guard Multi-Tenancy feature, permissions are assigned to the default SGS\_GLOBAL\_TENANT.

 ```
 sg_signals_manager: